owennewo/cybergear_adventures/bluepill_tim0/README.md

  - CAN RX/TX pins accessible (but no CAN transceiver) - loopback testing possible or add external can transceiver

 So the idea is get a bunch of stuff working on this bluepill and then switch to cybergear

-Note: I'm using swd/stlink to upload (not usb)